 Pikake’s Global education

 We believe that language is such a powerful tool to communicate and collaborate with each other in the global community.
-We have immersion programs for English and Japanese language.
+We have immersion programs for English and Japanese language and bilingual program(Japanese and English).
 We start from the step of “learning languages are fun” and move to next steps of global awareness, cultural celebrations, and nurturing hearts for our planet.

 (English Program) All areas of learning such as language, math, science, geography, zoology, art and music will be guided in English.
 Montessori Phonics help to build up the children’s foundation in the sounds of the alphabets and they learn to read by decoding.
 The Montessori way has a systematic way of teaching the children to be able to read independently and has proven itself as one of the best educational models in the 21st century.